lagaisse/ProclamerManifestGenerator/README.md

     "network":["/api"] => Load the api from the server

-By default `proclame` will add a wildcard as default value for the `NETWORK` section:
+Note that `proclame` will always add a wildcard to the `NETWORK` section:

     NETWORK:
     *